 Add Events

-Add up to ten (10) events in the panel.
-You can add additional Medical Events directly to the Inbox Item, but the panel displays only the first ten (10) created events.
+Manually add events to the panel based on details in the source document.
 By default, events you add in the panel are of the Adverse Event type.
 To view and add different types, select the applicable button:

 - Event: Adds an Adverse Event